naoyam/aics-annual-report-2015-maruyama-team/README.md

 ### Publications

 The publication list is created from the main.bib file in your directory.
 Each entry requires a ``keywords`` field to indicate the section where it should be displayed.
 For example, a journal article must have ``journal`` as the value of its ``keywords`` field.
 See main.bib for more details.

+### Submission

+Before submitting your report, please make sure that typesetting is done successfully with no errors.

+Once ready, please upload all of the files to the RIKEN's briefcase at https://briefcase.riken.jp/ and notify the download URL to Naoya Maruyama.

+Alternatively, you can send a pull request to @naoyam, which is actually preferred.
+Make sure that all your files are added to your repository.